eimearbutler7/Sem-1-Python-Project/README.md

 ### Sem-1-Python-Project &nbsp;&nbsp;&nbsp;&nbsp; Fisher's Iris Dataset &nbsp;&nbsp;&nbsp;&nbsp; Eimear Butler April 2018

 ## Who was Ronald Fisher?
-Ronald Fisher was a British statistician and biologist who in 1936 published an article on "The use of multiple measurements in taxonomic problems"<sup>4</sup>.
+Ronald Fisher was a British statistician and biologist who in 1936 published an article on "The use of multiple measurements in taxonomic problems" <sup>4</sup>.
 Fisher used the Iris dataset as an example of linear discriminant analysis <sup>1</sup>.

 Medical-dictionary.thefreedictionary.com describes discriminant analysis as:

 *"a form of multivariate analysis in which the objective is to establish a discriminate function.
 The function (typically a mathematical formula) discriminates between individuals in the population and allocates each of them to a group within the population.
 The function is established on the basis of a series of measurements or observations made on the individuals."* <sup>2</sup>

-Fisher therefore used this data to demonstrate that features can be combines to characterize two or more classes of objects or events.
+Fisher therefore used this data to demonstrate that features can be combined to characterize two or more classes of objects or events.

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/46/R._A._Fischer.jpg" width="200">

-However, it was actually Edgar Anderson who had made the measurements in an effort to quantify the variation between the three related Iris species.
-His paper "The irises of the Gaspe Peninsula," published in 1935 outlined his methods for achieving this. <sup>3</sup>
+However, it was Edgar Anderson who had actually made the measurements in an effort to quantify the variation between the three related Iris species.
+His paper "The irises of the Gaspe Peninsula," published in 1935 outlined his methods for achieving this <sup>3</sup>.

 ## What is the Fisher Iris Dataset?
-This dataset contains a 150 records where 5 attributes of Iris flowers are examined:
+This dataset contains a 50 samples where 5 attributes of Iris flowers are examined:

 - Petal Length
 - Petal Width